tydy1098/Course-Materials/other/git_github_setup.md

 **1. Get Your GitHub Account**
 * You will need to register for a github account if you don't already have one
-* We recommend using a username that incorporates our name
+* We recommend using a username that incorporates your name
-* Visit https://github.com, choose a user name that isnít already taken, provide an email address and a password, and click the big green ìSign up for GitHubî button.
+* Visit https://github.com, choose a user name that isn‚Äôt already taken, provide an email address and a password, and click the big green ‚ÄúSign up for GitHub‚Äù button.

 **2. Installing Git**
 * You should already have git installed from the Anaconda installation.